csc-training/elements-of-hpc/parallel-computing-technical/shared_memory.md

 ### Advantages
 There are several advantages of using shared memory:
 * good performance: the workers do the work and put the results on the whiteboard which is close to all of them.
-Because all data is local, there is no time lost in communications between different threads.
+Because all data is global, there is no time lost in communications between different threads.
 * simple programming model: the shared memory programming is supported by all high level programming languages and the codes can be used without changes on different multi-core processors.

 ### Limitations